ojm-it/modddels_1/modddels_annotations/README.md

 	}
 	```

-3. Create a Freezed GeneralFailure for your Entity
+3. Create a Freezed GeneralFailure for your entity

 	```dart
 	@freezed